Dennis Bermudez Making His Featherweight Case

 Now in touching distance of a title shot, Bermudez was matched against fellow elite contender Ricardo Lamas.
 It was a big moment for ‘The Menace’ and represented a chance to really set himself apart from his competition.
 Unfortunately, it wasn’t meant to be as Lamas dropped and submitted Bermudez in the very first round.
 It all happened in the blink of an eye.
 Suddenly, seven straight wins were rendered virtually irrelevant.

 Bermudez returned hoping to make people forget about his recent setback as he took on the big punching Jeremy Stephens.
 After a strong start, Bermudez seemingly got sucked into Stephens’ type of fight.
 After some thrilling back and forth exchanges, the fight came to a stunning halt.
-At the start of the third round, Stephens timed a jump knee perfectly, finishing Bermudez in stunning fashion.
-In less than a year, Bermudez had gone from a seven fight win streak to a two fight slump.
+At the start of the third round, Stephens timed a jumping knee perfectly, finishing Bermudez in stunning fashion.
+In less than a year, Bermudez had gone from a seven-fight win streak to a two-fight slump.